 Finalists in 150 Startups are eligible for almost $5,000 each by completing a series of Lean Startup Challenges described below.
-Lean Startup is a trademark owned by Eric Ries and his most recent book is called The Startup Way.
+Lean Startup is a trademark owned by Eric Ries, and his most recent book is called The Startup Way.

-Students are reimbursed up to $750 that is spent developing what is called an MVP (Minimum Viable Product) that shows people what they are up to and getting people take some action so the student can follow up to learn more.
+Students are reimbursed up to $750 that is spent developing what is called an MVP (Minimum Viable Product) that shows people what they are up to and getting people to take some action so the student can follow up to learn more.
 Up to $500 of the $750 can be spent on Facebook (or similar) ads that drive people to a web page that collects the contact information of those interested in learning more about the product or service the student is working on.
-If students pay someone to do something for them we only pay 10% of the amount paid.
+If students pay someone to do something for them, we only pay 10% of the amount paid.
 E.g. Paying a photographer $250 to take pictures results in $25 being reimbursed.

 - What they learned from their first batch of interviews